RELATES TO: KRS 198B.260, 216B.010-216B.131, 216B.990, 218A.175, 311, 314, 29 C.F.R. 1910.1030(d)(2)(vii), 21 U.S.C. 801 - 971

 (b) May make a referral on behalf of the individual.

 (a) Prescribers.
-Each prescriber employed or contracted by a pain management facility shall be board certified and have a full, active, and unencumbered license to practice in the Commonwealth issued under KRS Chapter 311 or 314.
+Each prescriber employed or contracted by a facility shall be board certified and have a full, active, and unencumbered license to practice in the commonwealth issued under KRS Chapter 311 or 314.

 (b) Medical director.

-b.
-Be physically present practicing medicine in the facility for at least fifty (50) percent of the time that patients are present in the facility; and
+2. Be physically present practicing medicine in the facility for at least fifty (50) percent of the time that patients are present in the facility;

-c.
-Be board certified and have a full, active, and unencumbered license to practice medicine in the Commonwealth issued under KRS Chapter 311.
+3. Be board certified and have a full, active, and unencumbered license to practice medicine in the commonwealth issued under KRS Chapter 311; and

 (e) The facility’s medical director shall sign and submit the Pain Management Facility Data Reporting Form to the cabinet within thirty (30) calendar days of the quarter ending March 31, June 30, September 30, and December 31 of each year.
 The medical director shall document the following on the Pain Management Facility Data Reporting Form: